Angel Fingers (A Teen Ballad)

-"Angel Fingers (A Teen Ballad)" is a popular song by Wizzard.
+"Angel Fingers (A Teen Ballad)" is a popular song by English rock band Wizzard.

 Written and produced by Roy Wood, it was Wizzard's second, and last, UK number one single, spending a week at the top of the UK Singles Chart in September 1973.
 It peaked at number seven in Ireland.

-Backing vocals were provided by the Bleach Boys and the Suedettes.
+Backing vocals were provided by The Bleach Boys and the Suedettes.